elkanamol/bbg_uart/README.md

 5. Handle flow control settings
 6. Set read timeouts with VMIN and VTIME parameters

+## Error Handling

+The code demonstrates proper error handling for UART operations:
+- Checking for NULL parameters
+- Handling file open failures
+- Managing termios configuration errors
+- Returning specific error codes for different failure scenarios
+- Proper resource cleanup on error

 ## Notes

 - The code uses "/dev/ttyS1" as the default serial port.
 You may need to adjust this based on your system configuration.
-- The UART is configured for 115200 baud, 8 data bits, no parity, and 1 stop bit (8N1).
+- The UART is configured for 115200 baud by default, but the code supports configurable baudrates.
 - Both applications run in an infinite loop.
 Use Ctrl+C to terminate them.

 ## License